 Total knee replacement involves making a large incision in the knee joint, moving the patella or knee cap over to the side, sawing off the end of the femur or thigh bone, sawing off the end of the tibia or leg bone, and replacing the knee with metal implants.
 A plastic spacer is inserted between the implants to achieve a relatively frictionless joint.

 Knee replacement surgery is the gold standard when more conservative treatments fail, and can bring lasting relief to a pain-riddled patient.

 In undertaking the orthopaedic implants, the surgeon made a standard median parapetellar incision, which would be the typical approach in placing implants in a “virgin knee,” or one which had not been previously operated on.
 The implants incision, at the closest point, was 1.5 cm from the old pre existing incision (see photograph at right).

-According to the leading medical text on total knee replacement, “The Techniques of Total Knee Surgery,” by Ken Krackow (1990):
+According to the leading medical text on total knee replacement, “The Techniques of Total Knee Surgery,” by Dr. Ken Krackow (1990):

 The greatest danger arises with placement of essentially parallel incisions and the creation of areas of ‘isolated’ skin.
 This kind of occurrence is potentiated by previous relatively long incisions.

 The Krackow text provided a diagram showing a knee with a previous medial incision and noting that the placement of a typical medial parapetellar incision would be “unsafe” (see figure).